Claim your freebie!

 Tell us a bit about you and your family

-I am Eileen, mum to 3 funny and lovable teenagers and married to my bestie, Dougie.
-Well, most of the time he’s my best pal, other times he really does my head in!
-Same goes for the kids to be fair; they can be pretty annoying too.
-I am sure they all say the same about me though, so it’s all good and pretty normal for family life.
+I am Eileen, mum to 3 funny and lovable young adults and married to my bestie, Dougie.
+Well, most of the time he's my best pal, other times he really does my head in!

 What do you do to make money?

-Teaching PE 2 days per week in a local secondary school and bookkeeping for a couple of local business makes up the first part of my week.
-I am also a financial coach, blogging about money and running online coaching courses to help UK women to learn to love their money and to use it to create a life that gives them financial freedom to make choices that suit them.
+Teaching PE 2 days per week in a local secondary school makes up the first part of my week.
+I am also a money coach, and co-host of the BBC podcast Clever About Cash.
+I love chatting about all things money and running online coaching courses to help UK women to learn to love their money and to use it to create a life that gives them the financial freedom to make choices that suit them.

 How long have you been doing this?

 I have been teaching PE, in the same school, since 1993.
-Ten years ago I was feeling overwhelmed with everything in life.
-Home life was stressful and school life was equally stressful and I knew that that something had to give.
-If I didn’t make a change in my life, then my mental health was going to suffer.
+Fifteen years ago I was feeling overwhelmed with everything in life.
+Homelife was stressful and school life was equally stressful and I knew that that something had to give.
+If I didn't make a change in my life, then my mental health was going to suffer.

 What inspired you to do it?

-It is just recently been acepted that many people’s money problems are nothing to do with figures and everything to do with emotions.
+It has just recently been accepted that many people's money problems are nothing to do with figures and everything to do with emotions.
 Once I knew the problems in my own money story, I really wanted to help other people to make huge changes to their lives too.
+One of my favourite ways to do this is in The Money Cafe, a membership to help teachers to create the freedom and financial security that they deserve.

 Having the freedom to be my own boss is amazing.
 I decide when I work, where I work and how hard I work!
 It's awesome.